Rosemoe/sora-editor/README.md

 # CodeEditor
 A professional code editor on Android device with highlight and auto completion.
 ***Work In Progress*** This project is still developing slowly because of school.
-It will update more frequently after July.
+***Note:*** This project is moving fast.
+Any method or field can be changed and moved or even deleted.
+And it also have to do more tests on different devices.
+If you find any exception please send it to me.
 See Projects/CodeEditor to get more information about what I am working on.
-Issues are welcome.
+Issues and pull requests are welcome.
 ## Features Implemented Currently
 * Syntax highlight
 * Automatic completion